-Your orchard should not only have good soil but good air and water drainage as well.
+Your orchard should not only have good well-drained soil but good air circulation and sunlight as well.
 Planting your orchard on a slope is the best location if you have one.
 Try to avoid low-lying sites, these will harbor the coldest temperatures in the winter, making your fruit trees there more likely candidates for winter-killing than others in the area.
 Planting on a northern slope will delay blooming and subsequent fruit.
 Planting on a southern slope will speed up both.

 The ideal place to plant your orchard is on the small hills surrounding a valley or depression.
-Fruit trees with early frost-sensitive blossoms can be planted halfway up the northern slope, the less sensitive trees halfway up the southern slope.
-Try not to plant your orchard on the hilltops where the wind can damage them or in the frost-retentive bottomland.
+Fruit trees with early frost-sensitive blossoms can be planted halfway up the northern slope, and the less sensitive trees halfway up the southern slope.
+Try not to plant your orchard on the hilltops where strong winds can damage them or in the frost-retentive bottomland.
 Rows of trees planted on hills should follow the contour system.

 How To Start An Orchard: Orchard Layouts